 What is a Second Mortgage?You may be familiar with a plan-vanilla mortgage, so what’s a second mortgage?
 It’s simply another mortgage on your home – a loan secured against the property.
 The term “second” indicates that the loan does not have priority on your home in case you default.
-Instead, your first mortgage has priority and would be paid before any funds go towards the second mortgage.
+Instead, your first mortgage (typically the loan used to purchase your home) has priority and that loan would be paid off before any funds go towards the second mortgage.

 How to Use a Second Mortgage

 Why would somebody risk their home with a second mortgage?
 These types of loans are appropriate for times when you need a lot of money.
 You may not have unlimited credit on your credit cards, and finding the cash just lying around is difficult.